 Pursuant to the Plan document, a legal instrument binding both the City and its firefighters, the City of McAllen is required to match members' contributions.
 Benefits paid to former volunteer firefighters are funded by the City when paid to the former volunteer firefighters or beneficiaries.
-The City's contribution rate for the fiscal year ended September 30, 2016 was 13.50% of annual compensation.
-Contributions required and paid into the fund as of September 30, 2016 were \$1,265,734 (members) and \$1,554,567 (employer).
+The City's contribution rate for the fiscal year ended September 30, 2018 was 13.00% of annual compensation and the member contribution rate was 12.00% respectively.
+Contributions required and paid into the fund as of September 30, 2018 were \$1,360,361 (members) and \$1,547,133 (employer).

-7. Deposits With Financial Institutions and Investments
+7. Deposits with Financial Institutions and Investments